FilipeAraujo/tableandfriends_ios/README.md

 ## About

-My first native iOS app.
+My first native iOS app (with minimal assets).
 My inspiration was "tableandfriends.com" a social dinning app, with two main objectives: Either joining/creating public themed meals or creating private meals which can be attended exclusively upon invitation.

 ## Dev. stuff